Everything is about to change.

 Preparing Your Child for a New Sibling

-• The basics of attachment and how a new sibling may impact your child’s attachment
+Understand how a new sibling may impact your older child's attachment — and how to protect it

-• How to prepare your child for your hospital stay
+Know exactly how to prepare your child for your hospital stay so it doesn't feel scary

-• Expected responses and how to support your children
+Understand expected responses after baby arrives and know how to support both children

 “Michelle's guide is the perfect mix of tips and tricks with mindfulness and reflection.
 You'll get practical tips to support your little one for their upcoming transition, but you'll understand WHY these tips work.
 What was most helpful for me was the reflection piece, something we often forget to do as parents.
 This guide is a valuable tool for anyone expecting a second, third, fourth child.
 Thank you Michelle!”